grantjr1842/delayed-streams-modeling/client/rust/stt-rs/SYSTEM_DESIGN.md

 - If the queue is full:
   - Either block briefly (preferred for offline/file streaming)
   - Or drop oldest frames (preferred for real-time mic if you value “live-ness” over completeness)

+Current implementation:

+- Mic capture uses a small bounded channel and drops buffered audio if the queue is full (favoring live-ness).

 ---